davebonds/fb-dynamic-ads-real-estate/README.txt

 == Changelog ==

+= 1.2.0 =
+* New: Added Facebook pixel code.
+* New: Will now output pixel events for viewing a listing `ViewContent` and search for listings `Search`.
+* New: Also adds standard pixel events for `PageView` and `ViewContent` for other non-listing WordPress content.

 = 1.1.0 =
 * New: Added metabox to listing edit screen to select fields formatted for listing catalog feed (availability, property type, listing type)
 * New: Added availability, property type, and listing type fields to XML
-* New: Added 'neighborhood' field to XML (uses 'locations' default taxonomy)
+* New: Added `neighborhood` field to XML (uses `locations` default taxonomy)
 * New: Add settings to input Facebook account identifiers

 = 1.0 =